BIMSBbioinfo/janggu/docs/storage.rst

 Furthermore, the HDF5 file needs to be stored with :code:`store_whole_genome=False`, since data storage is not affected by the random_state when the entire genome is stored.
-A full example is illustrated in `Randomization with HDF5 <https://github.com/BIMSBbioinfo/janggu/blob/master/src/examples/classify_bedregions_hdf5.py>`_.
+An example is illustrated in the `jupyter notebook <https://github.com/BIMSBbioinfo/janggu/blob/master/src/examples/bedfile_examples.ipynb>`_.

 ==============================
 Output directory configuration